 Ramirez is No. 13 on the Cubs' Top 20 Prospects list.
+Tall and slender at 6-foot-4, 190 pounds, the right-handed Ramirez pitches downhill with a high arm slot and release point.

 A winner of a number of high school accolades, Ramirez slipped in the Draft largely due to an inconsistent senior season at Kempsville (Va.)
 High School.
 He still signed an over-slot $1 million contract just before the signing deadline, passing on an opportunity to attend Georgia Tech.